-- .3 Sail numbers shall be placed immediately above the third batten (#2 sewn from the head of the mainsail) on the #1 and larger genoa in line with the mainsail numbers and on the spinnaker.
-The starboard or forward number shall be on top. - .4 Numbers shall be of the following dimensions in solid black, red, green or blue: height = 380mm, width = 254mm, thickness = 57-77mm, spacing = 77mm. - .5 Windows.
+- .1 General - .1 Sails shall be constructed and measured in accordance with the ISAF sail measurement instructions except where otherwise stated herein. - .2 Mainsail shall be manufactured from woven ply polyethylene terephthalate ("PET"), such as Dacron® or woven ply polyethylene naphthalate ("PEN"), such as Pentex® The spinnaker shall be manufactured from woven ply nylon. - .3 Sailcloth in the #1, #2 and #3 Genoa is not restricted. - This change in approved sailcloth goes into effect no later than October 17, 2005.
+Individual J30 Class Districts may adopt this change for local events at an earlier date. - .4 Sail numbers shall be placed immediately above the third batten (#2 sewn from the head of the mainsail) on the #1 and larger genoa in line with the mainsail numbers and on the spinnaker.
+The starboard or forward number shall be on top. - .5 Genoa #2 is optional and does not need to be on board while racing. - .6 Numbers shall be of the following dimensions in solid black, red, green or blue: height = 380mm, width = 254mm, thickness = 57-77mm, spacing = 77mm. - .7 Windows.
 There is no limit on the number or design of collision, telltale, or spreader tip windows on the mainsail or genoas.